Autocar India

 Porsche Cayenne Coupe Electric front three-quarter

 The lower drag coefficient comes primarily from the coupe roofline, which the brand claims has been derived from the 911.
-Porsche has also equipped the Cayenne Coupe Electric with automatic front air shutters & side flaps, plus an adaptive rear spoiler as part of its ‘Active Aerodynamics’ system.
+Porsche has also equipped the Cayenne Coupe Electric with automatic front air shutters and side flaps, plus an adaptive rear spoiler as part of its ‘Active Aerodynamics’ system.
 Furthermore, the new Cayenne Coupe Electric is available with the optional ‘Lightweight Sport’ package.
-This includes 22-inch alloy wheels with high-performance tyres, along with carbon inserts and a carbon roof.
+This includes 22-inch alloy wheels with high-performance tyres, along with carbon trim and a carbon roof.

 Porsche Cayenne Coupe Electric rear three-quarter